All About Linen & How to Print On Linen Fabric

 Different Types of Linen Material

 • Damask linen is a rich fabric, an exquisite blend of a plain linen weave and satin weave fabrics.
-The result is dainty and embellished, and looks very similar to embroidery.
-This high quality textile resembles natural linen with the added bonus of a silky sheen.
-We make suits, dresses and other luxury linen garments from damask linen.
-We use a jacquard loom to create damask fabric.
-This gorgeous textile is great for tablecloths and serviettes.
-There's a variation, called Venice linen, which we use for curtains.
+The result is dainty and embellished, and looks similar to embroidery.
+This high quality textile resembles natural linen and boasts a silky sheen.
+Manufacturers make suits, dresses and other luxury linen garments from damask linen.
+They use a jacquard loom to create damask fabric, which is great for tablecloths and serviettes.
+There's a variation, called Venice linen, which is used for curtains.

 • Loosely woven linen is very absorbent.
-We use it mostly for towelling products and babies’ nappies.
+We use this mostly for towelling products and babies’ nappies.

 • Plain woven linen has a distinctive loose weave.
-It is a soft and absorbent material.
-We use it for various products including luxurious towels, dishcloths and cloths for cleaning glassware.
-And we make handkerchiefs out of plain woven linen natural.
-A similar textile is called butcher’s linen.
-We often use these very hard-wearing fabrics for aprons and heavy-duty garments.
+It is soft and absorbent, used for various products including luxurious towels, dishcloths and special cloths for cleaning glassware.
+We also make handkerchiefs out of plain woven linen natural fabric.
+A similar textile is called butcher’s linen, which we use for aprons and heavy-duty garments as they are so hard-wearing.

-• Sheeting linen is a heavy cloth that we use mostly for garments and men’s suits.
+• Sheeting linen is a heavy cloth used mostly for clothing and men’s suits.

-• Linen and polyesteris a very common fabrics blend.
-It's relatively inexpensive, as we blend it with polyester.
-And it doesn’t crease like 100% linen does.
+• Linen and polyester is a very common fabrics blend.
+It's relatively inexpensive, as it’s blended with polyester, and it doesn’t crease as much as 100% linen.

 The Best Linen Products